nexcess/nexcess-api-docs/CreateACloudAccount.md

 Once your VM has reached the status of "stable", you are ready to begin working with it.

 # Wrap Up
 This page has described the commands necessary and the payloads returned when creating a Nexcess Cloud Account.
+Since the create cloud account process is an out-of-bandwidth process, this document also describes how to query for the current state of a cloud account and how to interpret those states.